 If you thought it was shocking to see him shoot her, imagine what I felt when he shoved her out of the door while he was driving?
 Don’t worry, he goes down and eases her body into “le fossé”, which is to say the ditch.
 And then he leaves.

 He runs out of gas, and he’s already out of money, so he calls his sister, Angele.
 I doubt he’s got the resources to keep up a cell phone, so he uses a payphone; good thing he’s got Angele’s number memorized.
 I wonder if he’s dialed it before?
-All he says is “Trick or Treat” (something that has apparently spread to our northern neighbors) but she recognizes his voice right away.
+All he says is “Trick or Treat” but she recognizes his voice right away.
 Angele asks how their mother is, and he says what’s translated as she “could be better.”
 Ha!
 God, I love this movie.
 She takes the news of their mother’s death very matter-of-factly.
 Neither one of them seem to regret that she’s dead, but I wouldn’t say they didn’t love her.

 She’s slightly surprised but not displeased to hear from him.
 There isn’t much feeling in the way they speak to each other.
 It’s neither warm nor cold.
 I think they don’t know how to be around each other.

 Angele comes to him, gets him enough gas money to drive back to the house, and she follows in her Beemer.
 The exterior of the house makes it look quite nice and large, if you ignore the broke-down porch steps.
 The property also has not a septic tank but a septic pond, and a bonfire area full of junk and soon a number of burned vehicles as well, so the grounds are not as lovely as they could be.
 Still, what I was struck with was how much potential there was.
 I had to wonder how they held on to such a place, since it seems that Raymond doesn’t work, and probably Mama neither.